JoshuaMHardy/ovo/docs/source/developer_guide/quickstart.md

 just format
 ```

-## 4. Contribute your first PR
+## 4. Contribute your first issue and pull request

-TODO create issue, PR - more instructions in issue template and PR template
+Before you start working on a feature or bug fix, please [create an issue](https://github.com/MSDLLCpapers/ovo/issues)
+describing your proposed changes.
+This helps us track work and coordinate contributions.